kamshory/BMKG/README.md

 - 34 = Sumatera Utara
 - 35 = Indonesia

-If province ID is provided, API will show data of big cities in selected province.
+If province ID is provided, API will show data of cities in selected province.

 If province ID is not provided, API will show data of big cities in Indonesia.